 Welcome to your new Bitnami application!
 Here are a few questions (and answers!) you might need when first starting with your application.

 Before you download and install your application, check that your system meets these requirements.

-How do I install the Bitnami Ruby Stack?
+How do I install the Ruby packaged by Bitnami?

 Windows, Mac OS and Linux installer

-Download the executable file for the Bitnami Ruby Stack from the Bitnami website.
+Download the executable file for the Ruby packaged by Bitnami from the Bitnami website.

 Run the downloaded file:

 - On Linux, give the installer executable permissions and run the installation file in the console.

 - On other platforms, double-click the installer and follow the instructions shown.

 The application will be installed to the following default directories: